 Probate Code 4401 and Credit Cards

 This question comes up a lot: “Can I sign credit card transactions with power of attorney for finance?”
 The short answer in California is “Sort of.”
 A power of attorney is required to sign using someone else’s credit card BUT… it isn’t as simple as signing someone else’s name.
 Let’s walk through the law and use a simple hypothetical.
+And if you like our blog, check out our latest post on Death Taxes in California.

 The Basics of Power of Attorney Law